You Can Build a Straw Bale House

 “Having completed Brian’s course my husband and I now have absolute confidence that we can build our own straw bale house.
 Brian’s ability to break every facet down into simple steps enables people of every ability to tackle the building process.
 We have had the most fantastic time on this course..” – Jackie & Jason Bell of Singleton NSW

 How do we know that you don’t need to use these approaches?
 Because Brian tested thousands of combinations, working with draftsmen and engineers.
-As a result, he developed a method of building straw bale homes that is safer, easier, more cost effective, and more sustainable.
+As a result, he developed a method of straw bale house construction that is safer, easier, more cost effective, and more sustainable.
 Brian’s son, Micah, has worked with him since he was a teenager- retrofitting and building straw bale houses.
 Micah has taken on the Anvil business and specialized straw bale construction method, to inspire the next generation of straw bale owner builders.
 Furthermore, Micah has a history as an accredited Thermal Performance Assessor, and so is uniquely equipped to advise you on the best ways to achieve a 6-Star Energy Rating for your home.

 This website gives you an overview of our method.
 Certainly it will give you some insight into our personal experiences with building straw bale houses.
 There are plenty of tips and advice to save you money (and headaches).
 These include becoming an owner builder, navigating the building industry, and building your own straw bale home.
 We also have a list of industry contacts to help you through the building process- such as Mark Beedle and his render pump.